medic/medic-docs/configuration/csv-to-docs.md

 "ac2","Secret_1","district_admin:supervisor","b7d0dbd5-beeb-52a8-8e4c-513d0baece8e","+123456789","8606a91a-f454-56e3-a089-0b686af3c6b7"
 ```

 ## Using CSV files on Google Drive

-In your project home directory create a new json file named `csvs-on-google-drive.json`.
+Individual Google Sheets can be used for each CSV file, which can be exported manually to CSV file format, or linked to your project to be downloaded by medic-conf.

+To fetch the files from Google Drive run the `fetch-csvs-from-google-drive` action in medic-conf.
+This will download the CSV files specified in the `csvs-on-google-drive.json` file, and place them into the `csv` folder.

+#### Linking to Google Drive

+The file `csvs-on-google-drive.json` in your project's home directory will consist of a key value pair for each CSV file.
 The keys must be the filename where the CSV will be stored locally — see the CSV [file documentation](https://github.com/medic/medic-conf#csv-file-name) for the notation.
 The value of each key must be the ID of the corresponding file in Google Drive — the ID can be obtained from the URL eg `https://docs.google.com/spreadsheets/d/{FILE_ID}/edit`.

 ```json
 {